kevinsguo/Pewlett-Hackard-Analysis/README.md

 ## Points
 1. 41,000+ opening spots in the company
-2.

 ![unique_title](unique_title.PNG)

+2. The opening spots count for over 40% of the company's workforce

+3. Management positions are heavily impacted

+4. It is necessary for the HR team to fill in the missing positions as early as possible

 - As we can see from the previous chart, there are going to be over 41,000 sports open once the employees retire in the company.
 This would potentially be a problem for the company, as the company would need its    HR team's best effort to fill in those spots and keep the management structure.